tonsky/rum/README.md

 (rum/mount (repeat-label 5 "abc") js/document.body)
 ```

-And we will get something like that:
+And we will get this result:

 ```html
   <body>